 While we encourage re-application if an individual does not receive a fellowship on their first attempt, individuals may only receive the Chinoy fellowship once during their graduate careers.

-View previous Helen Krich Chinoy Dissertation Research Fellowship Award winners here.
+View previous Helen Krich Chinoy Dissertation Fellowship winners here.